-Interest expense and other financing costs for the three month period ended December 31, 2022 increased \$4.6 million to \$16.7 million from \$12.1 million in the prior year period.
-The increase was primarily due to the drawdown of the 2025 Term Loan (as defined herein) in September 2022 and higher interest costs due to an increase in borrowing rates in the current year period relative to the prior year period.
+Interest expense and other financing costs for the three month period ended December 31, 2023 increased \$6.2 million to \$22.9 million from \$16.7 million in the prior year period.
+The increase was primarily due to the increase in indebtedness as a result of the issuance of the 2029 Debentures in October 2023, the drawdown of the September 2026 Term Loan (as defined herein) in September 2023, and a decrease in capitalized interest costs relating to lower development activity in the current year period due to the completion of development projects during the first and second quarters of 2023, partially offset by the decrease in interest expense resulting from the repayment of the 2023 Debentures in November 2023.